NinoDLC/Kotlin_Flow_To_The_View/README.md

 # Kotlin_Flow_To_The_View
-PoC using Flow to the View on an Android Project.
+PoC using Flow to the View on an Android Project. **DO NOT** expose a Flow to the View.
+Use LiveData to communicate between ViewModel and View instead.

 TL;DR :